x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/certificates.md

 - You need additional certificates to force the encryption of SMTP connections between Exchange servers and external messaging servers.

-The following elements of planning and deployment for Exchange 2016 are important drivers for your certificate requirements:
+The following elements of planning and deployment for Exchange Server are important drivers for your certificate requirements:

 - **Load balancing**: Do you plan to terminate the encrypted channel at load balancer or reverse proxy server, use Layer 4 or Layer 7 load balancers, and use session affinity or no session affinity?
 For more information, see [Load Balancing in Exchange 2016](https://blogs.technet.com/b/exchange/archive/2015/10/08/load-balancing-in-exchange-2016.aspx).